WRManns/README-generator/README.md

     ## Description

-    A MySQL supported application that allows Users to track/add/delete employees/roles/departments from the terminal.
+    An Express.js driven app that allows user to Make, Save and, View notes

     ## Installation

-    User would want to run a 'npm install' to load the required dependencies.
+    run an npm install from terminal followed by npm start to start server

     ## Usage

-    After 'npm install', user would simply want to run an 'npm start' from the terminal to begin.